Murder of Abrar Fahad: Murder

-Mehedi Hasan and Anik Sarkar went into Room 2005, saw that Abrar seemed somewhat stable, and left.
+Mehedi Hasan and Anik Sarkar went into Room 2005, allegedly thought that Abrar seemed somewhat stable, and left.
 Shortly after, Abrar vomited again.
 Mehedi Hasan talked about handing him over to the police.
-Members of the 17th batch then moved Abrar to the ground floor with a mattress.
+Members of the 17th batch then carried Abrar to the ground floor on a mattress.
 During this time, Mehedi Hasan Rasel, the General Secretary, was coordinating with the police.

 When Muntasir Al Jemi informed Ifti Mosharraf Shakal that Abrar's condition had worsened, Shakal suggested massaging him.
 Ismail and Monir called for an ambulance, but due to a delay, Tamim brought a doctor from BUET Medical Center.

 At 3 AM on Monday, police recovered Abrar's body from the ground floor of BUET's Sher-e-Bangla Hall.
 Medical Officer Dr. Md.
 Mashuk Elahi declared him dead around the same time.
 CCTV footage from the second floor of the dormitory showed several individuals dragging Abrar by his hands and feet down a corridor.

 Footage also revealed that at 3:26 AM, the Director of BUET's Student Welfare Council, Professor Mizanur Rahman, stood beside the body and had a conversation with the suspects before leaving.
 The next day, he claimed he knew nothing about the incident until the morning.
 Abrar's phone and laptop were in the possession of Chhatra League members, making it impossible for any of his friends to inform his family immediately after his death.

 Eventually, they obtained the contact number of Abrar's younger brother, Abrar Faiyaz, from a BUET student named Diganta who used to tutor him.
-Faiyaz was called, and after a few rings, he picked up, allowing the family to learn about his death.
+Faiyaz was called, and it was through him that the family learned about his death.
 News of Abrar's death spread fear among the students of Sher-e-Bangla Hall.
 Many were too scared to share information, fearing retaliation from Chhatra League members.
 A few students from the 17th batch decided to write a message and posted it across all BUET-related Facebook pages and groups, including the Alumni Association.

-This helped the news gradually spread.
-Initially, when Abrar was in critical condition, Chhatra League leaders planned to hand him over to the police, labeling him as a "Shibir activist" (a term used for members of the student wing of Bangladesh Jamaat-e-Islami).
+This helped the news spread gradually.
+Initially, when Abrar was in a critical condition, Chhatra League leaders planned to hand him over to the police, labeling him as a "Shibir activist" (a term used for members of the student wing of Bangladesh Jamaat-e-Islami).
 One leader at the scene even called the Duty Officer at Chawkbazar Police Station, stating, "We have caught an activist; come take him away."
 A police patrol team was dispatched to Sher-e-Bangla Hall following this call.
 However, a security guard at the hall, who wished to remain anonymous, told Bangla Tribune, "A police vehicle arrived and asked where the activist was, but the Chhatra League did not allow them to enter the hall afterward".